konnomiya/ServerlessChatRoom/README.md

 3) Upload *index.html* and *site.css* under the correct paths which match the routes you set in the *proxies.json*
 4) Test it as you want **:)**

+## Resources
+Apart from the official Microsoft tutorials, this [repository](https://github.com/yossy6954/ServerlessChatRoom) gives me a whole view of how to deploy this project to Azure and internal interactions among client-signalr-functions.
+Many thanks.